 Take Back Your Water and Just Breathe!

-There are two main filtration methods available for removing hydrogen sulfide from water which include using different variations of activated carbon and manganese dioxide media to treat the water.
+There are two main filtration methods available for removing hydrogen sulfide from water which includes using different variations of activated carbon and manganese dioxide media to treat the water.

 - Activated Carbon